 The duration of the PhD programme is 3 academic years but it can be completed in less time, depending on the student’s motivation to deliver the final project.

-Virtual classroom lectures, webinars and tutorials, practical learning, projects, and learning through research.
+Practical learning, projects, and learning through research.

 All programs are totally flexible and can be started at any time.
 Work at your own pace.

 Our support team is available every day to make sure that your education runs smoothly.